eremetic-framework/eremetic/README.md

   "uris": [
     "http://server.local/resource"
   ],
   // Constraints for which slave the task can run on (beyond cpu/memory).
-Currently supported: attributes
+  // Matching is strict and only attributes are currently supported.
+If
-  // If multiple constraints exist, they are evaluated using AND (ie: all or none).
+  // multiple constraints exist, they are evaluated using AND (ie: all or none).
   "slave_constraints": [
       {
           "attribute_name": "aws-region",